learning-zone/html-basics/html-mcq.md

 - D) Approach A — external SVG files load faster than inline SVG.

 > **Answer: B**
 > With inline SVG, `aria-hidden="true"` prevents screen readers from announcing SVG internals (paths, groups) and `focusable="false"` prevents IE/Edge from placing focus on the SVG itself.
-The button's `aria-label` provides the single, clear accessible name.
+The button\'s `aria-label` provides the single, clear accessible name.
 Approach A works but provides less control over how assistive technology announces the icon.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>